voxeet/comms-sdk-react-native/docs/interfaces/internal.ConferenceJoinOptions.md

 • `Optional` **preferRecvMono**: `boolean`

 Indicates whether a participant wants to receive mono sound.
-By default, participants receive stereo audio.
-This configuration is only applicable when using the Opus codec and is available in non-Dolby Voice and Dolby Voice conferences.
+By default, the property is set to false.

 ___